 In future years, I might iterate on this plan to include some of that tax optimization.
 But this is my first year of really structured charitable giving, so I’m going for a Minimum Viable Product here.

 I hope that seeing the process by which I built my charitable giving plan, and having the spreadsheet itself will help you get off your duff and start honoring your charitable intentions more fully this year.

 Do you want to work with a financial planner who wants to encourage your charitable spirit, and can help set up straightforward and actionable steps to give?
-Schedule a free consultation or send us an email.
+Reach out and schedule a free consultation or send us an email.

 Sign up for Flow’s weekly-ish blog email to stay on top of our blog posts and videos.